jcapiitao/NetScriptGen/docs/_build/html/_sources/tutorial_workbook.txt

 1. Open Microsoft Excel

-2. Renames the first sheet by 'Global'.
+2. Renames the first sheet by ``Global``.

 3. On the first row, fill the cells with your variables.

 For example: hostname, location, layer, equipment, stack, ip_mgmt, vtp_profile, engine_id, port-channel

-4. Then, from the second row, each row is an equipement, fill the cells with the appropriate value
+4. Then, from the second row, each row is an equipment, fill the cells with the appropriate value

 You can see an example of a global worksheet below :